An Edge of the Empire Actual Play Podcast

 We use Fantasy Flight Game’s Edge of the Empire system.
 It is the most current Star Wars role playing system.
 It uses a unique dice system that allows for more outcomes than just “failure” and “success”, which makes it great for narrative games (for example, when you find an escape route, but that escape route turns out to be a trash shoot).

 So Star Wars, is this a family show then?

 Short answer: no. Long answer: we explore the darker side of the galaxy.
 As such we use explicit language, make sexual references, depict drug use, and regularly encounter heavy violence.
 Episodes fluctuate between PG-13 and R (to use American movie ratings).
-If you wouldn’t watch Game of Thrones or Southpark with your family then this probably isn’t the show for you.

 Where should I start?